chrisevans3d/GarminDeviceExport/README.md

-# GeoResizer QGIS Plugin
+# GarminDeviceExport QGIS Plugin

-**GeoResizer** is a QGIS Processing plugin that exports any raster layer to a **Google Earth KMZ** with tiling optimized for Garmin GPS devices.
+**GarminDeviceExport** is a QGIS Processing plugin that exports any raster layer to a **Google Earth KMZ** with tiling optimized for Garmin GPS devices.

 Each tile is:
 - JPEG @ quality **75** (non-progressive, baseline)